xieweiAlex/English_Learning/words/2024/words-Feb-24.md

 I’m so glad we addressed our feelings, and I’m **kicking myself** for not reaching out sooner.
 Your brain is an **energy hog**.
 **fudge** casualty figures.

+Never before have the citizens of the world had a digital store of value accessible to them with a smartphone and internet connection that can protect their savings from debasement and confiscation.